 To execute our growth plan, we must attract and retain highly qualified personnel and we may incur significant costs to do so.
 Competition for these personnel is intense, especially for engineers with high levels of experience in designing and developing cloud software and for senior sales executives.
-We have, from time to time, experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications.
+We have, from time to time.

+experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications.
+We invest significant time and expense in training our employees, which increases their value to competitors who may seek to recruit them and increases our costs.
+If we fail to attract new personnel or fail to retain and motivate our current personnel, our business and future growth prospects would be harmed.
 Many of the companies with which we compete for experienced personnel have greater resources than we have.
 If we hire employees from competitors or other companies, their former employers may attempt to assert that these employees or we have breached legal obligations, resulting in a diversion of our time and resources and, potentially, damages.